How to sell your home and make a faster, more profitable sale

 If you're having a multi-family yard sale, hold the sale at the home with the best parking and biggest garage or yard.

-Following are tips on how to organize a yard sale long before the event.
-I like to go through stuff all year long in preparation for a yard or garage sale.
-I sort items into categories; donate, throw out, consign, or yard sale.
+This is the best garage sale tip!
+I like to collect items all year long in preparation for a yard or garage sale.
+I sort items into categories; donate, throw out, consign or yard sale.

 Organizing boxes into “like” groups will you save time when setting up for your yard sale.

-Decluttering your home is a great way to get your house organized and find stuff for a yard or garage sale.
+Decluttering your home is a great way to get your house organized and find stuff for for your sale.

-If you haven’t used an item in a year, chances are you don’t need it and it’s taking up unnecessary space in your home.
+If you haven’t used an item in at least a year, chances are you don’t need it and it’s taking up unnecessary space in your home.

 Have at least two people working the yard sale, three is better.
 This is important for security reasons and also allows you to escape to the bathroom or grab a snack when needed.